 - listening style: interrupting people, intervening over them, not letting others speak, completing other people’s sentences;

-- ineffective time management: delaying in the last moment, being late, eating too little, sleep self-depravation.
+- ineffective time management: delaying in the last moment, being late, eating too little, sleep self-deprivation.

 But the good news is that in 2012, the centralized results for this weakness show a significant improvement in the number of points, although not in the position.
-Although this remains in top 5 negative attributes, it is better than ever in the past 5 years, as number of points.
+Although this remains in the top 5 negative attributes, it is better than between 2008-2012, as points counter.

 Maybe I have learned to take breaks, who knows?